 Dell Chromebook 11 (3100) In-depth Review

 However, since the Chromebook 11 is reinforced with a highly secure all-plastic chassis, there is a price to pay here: weight.
-This device weighs almost 3 pounds, and this can seem a bit heavy for little ones running around the house or in classrooms.
+This device weighs almost 3 pounds, which can seem a bit heavy for little ones running around the house or in classrooms.
 It does not make the device highly portable as well.

 On a more positive note, the display is good-looking and above average.
-It definitely does not come off as cheap which was quite what we were expecting to be honest.
-The colors aren’t washed out, the viewing angles are all right as well, but make no mistake in acknowledging the fact that the display is limited to 1,366 by 768 resolution.
+It does not come off as cheap, which was quite what we were expecting to be honest.
+The colors aren’t washed out, and the viewing angles are all right as well, but make no mistake in acknowledging the fact that the display is limited to 1,366 by 768 resolution.
 For a sub $250 device, this can be overlooked any day of the week.

-The design looks good, the build quality is great, but what about the performance?
+The design looks good, and the build quality is excellent, but what about the performance?
 On paper, the Dell Chromebook 11 (3100) has 4 GB of RAM to rely on, a 16 GB hard drive size, and an Intel Celeron N4020 dual-core processor to power itself up.
 It turns out that this device dishes out enough horsepower for kids and school-goers to easily accomplish their tasks and get work done on time.
-As far as Chrome tabs and Google Play Store applications are concerned, this Chromebook can comfortably handle all that sort of stuff day in day out.
+As far as Chrome tabs and Google Play Store applications are concerned, this Chromebook can comfortably handle all that sort of stuff day in and day out.
 However, given its price range, it’s a no-brainer not to expect anything extra from this middling Chrome OS.

 The Chromebook 11 has multiple models to its name that you can get for paying a bit more than the original $249 mark.
 You can check out all its variants here.
-By getting the upgraded version, you’ll be having more hard drive storage.
+By getting the upgraded version, you’ll have more hard drive storage.
 However, the internal storage or RAM stays the same no matter which model you get of the Chromebook 11.
 There’s also a 2-in-1 version of this Chromebook that has a touchscreen as well.
 The convertible version allows you to rotate the screen 360° and offer full-fledged flexibility to students.

 Dell does claim that this device can reach up to 14 hours of battery life, but these numbers are difficult to achieve, especially if you’re streaming shows in HD quality with near-full brightness.
 It may be possible to hit somewhere around 12 hours with this device, but that would mean having to use it quite scarcely.
 Either way, the battery life of the Chromebook 11 has earned our nod of approval.